 → Compy with all social distancing rules.

-→ Comply with the 4Sqm rule.
+→ Comply with either the 2sqm or 4Sqm rule

 → Comply with good hygiene practices limiting the risk of transmission.